Skip to Main Content

 The Williams Record

-Ellie Davis is a prospective political science major and public health concentrator from Radnor, Penn.
-She is a section editor for the features section.
-She previously served as a staff writer for the features and arts sections.
+Ellie Davis is a political science major and public health concentrator from Radnor, Penn.
+She is currently the editor-in-chief.
+She previously served as the executive editor for investigations and a features section editor.

 Email: [email protected]